onnx/onnx-mlir/docs/Dialects/onnx.md

 | :-----: | ----------- |
 | `R` | tensor of 32-bit float values or tensor of 64-bit float values
 | `T` | tensor of 64-bit signless integer values
-| `inputs` | tensor of 32-bit float values or tensor of 64-bit float values
+| `inputs` | variadic of tensor of 32-bit float values or tensor of 64-bit float values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `outputs` | tensor of 32-bit float values or tensor of 64-bit float values
+| `outputs` | variadic of tensor of 32-bit float values or tensor of 64-bit float values

 ### `onnx.Adam` (ONNXAdamOp)